2 minute read.Last Modified 2023-09-13 10:25 EDT

 Storage > VMware-Snapshots coordinates ZFS snapshots when using TrueNAS as a VMware datastore.
 When a ZFS snapshot is created, TrueNAS automatically snapshots any running VMware virtual machines before taking a scheduled or manual ZFS snapshot of the dataset or zvol backing that VMware datastore.

-Virtual machines must be powered on for TrueNAS snapshots to be copied to VMware.
+To copy TrueNAS snapshots to VMWare, virtual machines must be powered-on.
 The temporary VMware snapshots are then deleted on the VMware side but still exist in the ZFS snapshot and are available as stable restore points.
-These coordinated snapshots go in the Storage > Snapshots list.
+These coordinated snapshots go on the Storage > Snapshots list.

 Go to Storage > VMware Snapshots and click ADD.

 After entering the Hostname, Username, and Password, click FETCH DATASTORES to populate the menu and then select the datastore to synchronize.

 TrueNAS connects to the VMware host after clicking FETCH DATASTORES.
 The ZFS Filesystem and Datastore drop-down menus populate from the VMware host response.
 Choosing a datastore also selects any previously mapped dataset.